MicrosoftDocs/dynamics365smb-docs/business-central/design-details-handling-reordering-policies.md

 -   If the planning line quantity is equal to or lower than 0, then the action message is Cancel

 #### Composing the Warning Message
-In case of overflow, the **Untracked Planning Elements** window displays a warning message with the following information:
+In case of overflow, the **Untracked Planning Elements** page displays a warning message with the following information:

 -   The projected inventory level that triggered the warning
 -   The calculated overflow level